garylirocks/quickrefs/microsoft-entra-id.markdown

 - User-assigned (UAMI)

   - A UAMI is independent of any resources, so if your app is running on multiple VMs, it can use the same identity.
-This helps when you have hundreds of VMs, using a UAMI instead of SAMI reduces identity churn in AAD.
+This helps when you have hundreds of VMs, using a UAMI instead of SAMI reduces identity churn in Entra.
   - If you delete a UAMI, resources using the identity can not get a new token when its current token expires, but the identity assignment on the resource is NOT automatically removed
-  - A UAMI as a resource would reside in a region, but the associated service principal **is global**, its availability is only dependent on Azure AD
+  - A UAMI as a resource would reside in a region, but the associated service principal **is global**, its availability is only dependent on Entra
     - When the region is unavailable, the control plane won't work, but the SP still works

   A resource can have multiple user-assigned managed identities.